csdms/bmi/docs/source/bmi.time_funcs.rst

 * Dimensionless quantities should use ``""`` or ``"1"`` as the unit.
 * Models that don't vary with time, or don't have time units should use ``"none"``.
-* In C++ and Python, the argument is omitted and the units are returned from the function.
+* In C++, Java, and Python, the argument is omitted and the units are returned from the function as a string.
 * In C and Fortran, an integer status code indicating success (zero) or failure (nonzero) is returned.